 My own healing journey helped direct my path of becoming a psychotherapist.
 The work I was doing in therapy was so transformational to my life, that I was inspired to change careers.
 At the time I was working as a neuromuscular therapist and working with people in pain and injuries.
 I also worked in the health and fitness industry.
 I witnessed people trying to get healthy in ways that seemed to do the very opposite.
 As I worked through my own emotional challenges and got deeper to the root causes of my issues, I noticed that my mood shifted, my body became healthier, and my outlook about health began to change.
 I started to notice that many of my clients that weren't getting better seemed to have more than physical injuries.
 There were a lot of emotional issues, trauma, and relationship problems that seemed to be at the root of their pain patterns.

 My fascination with the nervous system has led me to continue studying the effects of trauma on the brain and body.
 Science and medicine are only starting to appreciate the intricate nature of this connection.
-From attachment theory to dissociation theories, research is teaching us the devastation of early relational wounding and fear on a child's developing nervous system.
+From attachment theory to dissociation theories to neuro development, research is teaching us the devastation of early relational wounding and fear on a child's developing nervous system and the innate reflex systems that get interrupted due to trauma.
 Trauma therapy continues to evolve and change as the study of psychoneurobiology advances.
-This is very exciting as we learn more, we also can begin to understand how to heal faster and more completely.
+This is very exciting as we learn more, we can also begin to understand how to heal faster and more completely.

 Thank you for your interest and let me know how I can help.